||Eagle Rise Trail System at Mantua

-The Eagles Rise Trail is narrow singletrack on the slopes of the
+The Eagle Rise Trail System is narrow singletrack on the slopes of the

 mountain east of Mantua Reservoir.
-There's a main loop with side rides: a
+Eagle Rise has a Main Loop with side rides: a

-southeast corner of the main loop.
+southeast corner.
 You'll need to get onto the Mantua

-Dike Trail to bike to Eagles Rise.
+Dike Trail to bike to Eagle Rise.
 The ride I describe below is 9.4

 ride on May 24, 2012 by Bruce, accompanied by fellow senior bikers Joel

 and Gene.
 Updated for new trails in 2016 and 2020.

 |Mantua is located about three miles east of Brigham

 City, just off the combined US-89 and 91 at an elevation of 5150 feet.
 The lake is

 beautifully surrounded by mountains.
 It offers fishing, boating, and camping.